tchambers14/tchambers14.github.io/_posts/2021-02-01-Optimism and Humility - using best practice.md

 > _"Computer programming, however, creates with an exceedingly tractable medium.
 The programmer builds from pure thought-stuff: concepts and very flexible representations thereof.
 Because the medium is tractable, we expect few difficulties in implementation, hence our pervasive optimism.
 Because our ideas are faulty, we have bugs; hence our optimism is unjustified."_ (Brooks, 1975)[^1]

-Extending Brooks' idea beyond a single 'programmer' to the modern multi-disciplined 'feature team' additional _"thought-stuff bugs"_ may also arise through miss-matching mental models concepts.
+Extending Brooks' idea beyond a single 'programmer' to the modern multi-disciplined 'feature team' additional _"thought-stuff bugs"_ may also arise through miss-matching mental models.
 Building consensus is hard, and communication overhead (i.e., the complexity of squashing any _"thought-bugs"_) increases as teams get bigger.
 All of this suggests that even after 45 years of progress in the industry, optimism bias is alive and kicking in modern organisations.

 <figure>
   <img src="/images/elephant prespectives.jpg" alt="Different Mental Models">